osamaahmed2096/cats-frontend/README.md

 ### 1. Set up the backend

 This frontend app depends on the [cats backend](../cats-backend).
-Make sure it is running locally on the port defined in your `.env`.

 Follow the backend README to install and run it.